gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The `GenerateIvyDescriptor` task for a publication is not created until the publishing extension is first accessed.
 Any attempt to configure a `GenerateIvyDescriptor` should be enclosed within a `publishing` block.
 - Once the publishing extension is accessed as a property, it is no longer possible to further configure the extension using a `publishing` block.

+Be sure to check out the [Ivy Publishing User Guide Chapter] (userguide/publishing_ivy.html) and the [IvyPublication DSL reference](dsl/org.gradle.api.publish.ivy.IvyPublication.html) for complete description and examples of the new Ivy Publishing support.

 ### Changes to new PMD support